gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 The hop count must be incremented each time the packet is forwarded and routers must ignore packets when a maximum amount of hops is reached.

 #### Extended length
-The graph below shows a packet transmission where the length is represented with 16 bits supporting up to 65535 bytes length as requested by the header's `EXT.
-LENGTH` bit.
+if the header's `EXT.
+LENGTH` bit is high the length of the packet is represented with 16 bits supporting a maximum length of up to 65535 bytes.
+If the `EXT.
+LENGTH` bit is low the packet length is represented with 8 bits supporting a maximum length of up to 255 bytes.
 If the extended length feature is used, CRC32 must be applied setting the header's `CRC` bit high.
 ```cpp
  _______________________________________
 |ID| HEADER |LEN 1|LEN 2|CRC8|DATA|CRC32|